anishka-hub/handwriting_recog/README.md

 # handwriting_recog
-This project classifies handwritten English characters using the Optical Character Recognition dataset
+This project is a neural network that classifies handwritten English characters using the Optical Character Recognition dataset